Unit Owner Is Not Current On Maintenance And Special Assessments

-Q: Can a Florida Condominium Association Take a Unit Owner’s Rental Income?
+- Q: Can a Florida Community Association (“Association”) Take a Unit Owner’s Rental Income?

-The Association must provide the Tenant with written notice either by hand delivery or via United States mail.
+In order for this process to occur, the Association must provide the Tenant with written notice either by hand delivery or via United States mail (we recommend certified mail too).
 A verbal demand will not suffice.
 The Association must also mail the written notice to the unit owner.
-Thereafter, if the Tenant makes the monthly payment to the Association, the unit owner cannot state that the Tenant has not made his/her monthly rental payment and should therefore, be evicted.
-Further, the Tenant has no obligation to make more than the monthly rental payment pursuant to the Residential Lease with the unit owner.
+Thereafter, if the Tenant makes the monthly payment to the Association, the unit owner cannot state that the Tenant has not made his/her monthly rental payments due under the lease and therefore, the Tenant may not be evicted by the unit owner landlord.
+Further, the Tenant has no obligation to make more than the monthly rental payment pursuant to the Residential Lease with the unit owner landlord.

-If the Association is successful in these proceedings, the Association is also entitled to recover reasonable attorney’s fees from the non-prevailing party.
-This remedy for the Association is also not considered a “dispute” under Florida Statute, 718.1255 and therefore no arbitration or mediation is required before the Association commences the Tenant removal proceedings.
+If the Association is successful in these proceedings, the Association is also entitled to recover reasonable attorney’s fees from the non-prevailing party under Florida Statute 718.303 for injunctive relief and the non-payment of maintenance dues.
+These types of actions by the Association are not considered a “dispute” under Florida Statute, 718.1255 and therefore no arbitration or mediation is required before the Association commences Tenant removal proceedings.

-Call us today @ 561.699.0399 to set up an in-office consultation with one of our West Palm Beach Condominium Attorneys.
+Call us today @ 561.699.0399 to set up aconsultation with one of our West Palm Beach Condominium Attorneys.
 We are located in Lantana, Florida.
 We serve Lantana, West Palm Beach, Greenacres, Lake Worth, Boynton Beach, and South Florida.

-You may also be interested in seeing some of our other legal posts on Florida Associations.
+You may also be interested in seeing some of our other legal blog posts on Florida Community Associations.
 For your convenience, Please see links below.